Pop-Code/nestjs-console/README.md

 @Injectable()
 export class MyService {
     constructor(private readonly consoleService: ConsoleService) {
-        //You can create single commands
+        // You can create single commands
         this.consoleService
             .getCli()
             .command('mycommand <value>')
             .description(
                  'Do something'
             )
-            .options('-a, --all', 'an example of options')
+            .option('-a, --all', 'an example of options')
             .action(this.myCommand.bind(this));

         //You can also create nested command
-        const parentCommand = this.consoleService
+        const parentCommand = (this.consoleService
             .getCli()
             .command('mygroupcommands')
             .description(